rgknp/AIDayLabs/lab03.5-execute_remote_gpu/0_README.md

 ### 2.2 Create a new Compute Target

-A. With the new project called 'sentiment-gpu' open in AML Workbench, launch the command line.
+A. With the new project called 'sentiment-gpu' open in Workbench, launch the command line.

 B. Enter the following command.
 Replace the placeholder text from the example below with your own values for the name, IP address, username, and password.